Sample worksheets show how Rocket Math works

 Students should not have to struggle to learn basic math facts.

-Rocket Math is carefully designed so all students can easily master math facts to a fluent level.
+Rocket Math is carefully designed so all students can easily master math facts to a fluent level (in ten minutes a day).

 How Students Practice